Celebrating Cycling in Kent

 Cycle by the water

 Across in West Kent, Bewl Water is ideal for families as it’s very flat for newbies and little ones, and their cycle trails cover stunning lakeside views!
-But if you’re near the coast and enjoy being cooled by the sea air on a warm (or even cool!) day, take a ride along the Military Canal with a Click2Cycle bike for a few miles, or perhaps go right along the beach on the Princes Parade - a smooth and easy afternoon pedal.
+But if you’re near the coast and enjoy being cooled by the sea air on a warm (or even cool!) day, take a ride along the Military Canal with for a few miles, or perhaps go right along the beach on the Princes Parade - a smooth and easy afternoon pedal.
 Biking to the sea

 Exploring East Kent by bike